Cell Expressions

 want changes in the cells value triggering a recomputation, access the

-cell via the peek
+cell via the peek property.

 import live_cells as lc